Crux

 The only module that calls AI SDK functions is the SdkGateway — inject a scripted one via createCruxAi to test without module mocks.

-Hallucinated tool calls are part of that parity: where the raw AI SDK throws NoSuchToolError/InvalidToolInputError and aborts the loop, @crux/ai uses the SDK's native experimental_repairToolCall to feed the model the same error tool result core-driven adapters produce ({"error":"Tool \"x\" not found"}), so the model self-corrects and the loop continues.
+Hallucinated tool calls are part of that parity: where the raw AI SDK throws NoSuchToolError/InvalidToolInputError and aborts the loop, @use-crux/ai uses the SDK's native experimental_repairToolCall to feed the model the same error tool result core-driven adapters produce ({"error":"Tool \"x\" not found"}), so the model self-corrects and the loop continues.
 The SDK's tool-error taxonomy never reaches your code.

-Use @crux/ai/agent for AI SDK-compatible agent frameworks that own their own model loop, such as Convex Agent or Mastra.
+Use @use-crux/ai/agent for AI SDK-compatible agent frameworks that own their own model loop, such as Convex Agent or Mastra.
 It composes instructions through the normal core prompt pipeline, then wraps the model with AI SDK middleware when Crux execution hooks are installed.

-import { resolve } from '@crux/ai/agent'
+import { resolve } from "@use-crux/ai/agent";

 const { instructions, model } = await resolve(chatPrompt, {